tderenzi/tderenzi.github.io/src/portfolio/elom.md

 ---

 # Intro
-I **led the redesign of a fragmented data management system and user interface for population-based child assessment tools, significantly streamlining operations and enhancing usability**.
+I **led the redesign of a fragmented data management system and user interface for population-based child assessment tools, streamlining operations and enhancing usability**.
 These improvements enabled the tools to be effectively used in South Africa's largest national survey of children's learning outcomes.
 My insights and strategic recommendations **achieved a 185% reduction in data processing time for the assessment tools, facilitating data-driven decision-making**.

 # About the project